louislung/DAE_RNN_News_Recommendation/README.md

 # DAE_RNN_News_Recommendation

-Refer to research [Embedding-based News Recommendation for Millions of Users](https://www.kdd.org/kdd2017/papers/view/embedding-based-news-recommendation-for-millions-of-users) published by Yahoo!
+Refer to research [Embedding-based News Recommendation for Millions of Users](https://www.kdd.org/kdd2017/papers/view/embedding-based-news-recommendation-for-millions-of-users)  and [Article De-duplication Using Distributed Representations](http://gdac.uqam.ca/WWW2016-Proceedings/companion/p87.pdf) published by Yahoo!
 Japan which aims to use embeddings of articles and user to provide news recommendations.

 ---